CrustaceanKing/cse15l-lab-reports/lab-report-5-week-10.md

 Again with the last test, we see that markdown sees the "[foo]" followed by a colon, followed by (baz) as a valid link, and picks up the link baz with a title foo.
 Even though as with the last test "baz" itself is not a valid link, and if we click on it we get a "404 page not found", because markdown think's it is a link the expected output should pick this up and therefore be "[baz]"

 ## Which Test is Correct?

+Simply based on Markdown rules, the given test was correct, and my test was incorrect.
+Comparing to the image above, the only link returned should have been "baz", which the given code returned but my code not.
+Therefore simply by markdown standards, the given code test is correct

 ## For Incorrect Implementation, describe bug